 - Trial counsel for a child therapy company in a lawsuit involving defamation, misappropriation of trade secrets and interference with business expectancies; successfully obtained $3.5 million judgment, restraining order, and defendant was jailed for 10 days.

-- Trial counsel for medical malpractice cases involving bariatric surgery, stroke, retained foreign object, pressure sores, anesthesia, shoulder dystocia, birth trauma and brain damage, infectious disease, gastroenterology, ophthalmology and a variety of other medical specialties.
+- Trial counsel for medical malpractice cases involving bariatric surgery, stroke, retained foreign object, pressure sores, anesthesia, shoulder dystocia, birth trauma and brain damage, infectious disease, gastroenterology, radiology, ER medicine, ophthalmology and a variety of other medical issues.

-- Local counsel for a retail vendor in breach of contract case.
+- Trial counsel for local vendor in breach of contract lawsuit.

-Ritter is a member of the American Health Lawyer’s Association, the Arkansas Association of Defense Counsel and the Defense Research Institute (comprehensive trade industry group for medical malpractice, nursing home litigation and other practice areas), and the Long Term Care Risk Forum.
+Ritter is a member of the Arkansas Association of Defense Counsel and the Defense Research Institute (comprehensive trade industry group for medical malpractice, nursing home litigation and other practice areas), and the Long Term Care Risk Forum.
 He is a member of the Benton and Washington County Bar Associations.
-Ritter is also a graduate of the American Board of Trial Advocates (ABOTA) National Trial College held at Harvard Law School in Boston, MA.
+Ritter is a graduate of the American Board of Trial Advocates (ABOTA) National Trial College held at Harvard Law School in Boston, MA.

 Ritter graduated with high honors in the top ten of his class from the University of Arkansas School of Law in Fayetteville.
 He was a member of the Arkansas Law Review and published his comment, “Economic Loss Rule in Arkansas: Everyone Else Has It, Why Don’t We?”